chili-publish/grafx-documentation/docs/CHILI_GraFx/user_management.md

 ### Subscription Admin

 !!!
 Definition
-	A Subscription Admin manages the subscription(s) he is assigned too
+	A Subscription Admin manages the subscription(s) he is assigned to

 Assigned permissions